Spiders in Seattle?

 Really, the thing we're concerned about is whether or not the spider is venomous enough to present a danger.
 While pretty much all spiders are venomous to some extent, very few are harmful to humans.
 Believe it or not, the spider is in fact more afraid of you that you are of it.
 Usually a spider bite results from the spider being trapped and threatened, e.g. inside a shoe, in clothing, or when someone places a hand or body part over the spider, as when moving a woodpile, for example.

-While there are many species of spiders in Washington state and the Seattle area, there are only two species with venom toxic enough to be of concern: the Hobo spider (Tegenaria agrestis), the Yellow Sac spider (Chericantheum mildei), and the Western Black Widow (Latrodectus hesperus).
-(Note: images of spiders were left out of this post to protect the editor.
-Feel free to Google at will)
+While there are many species of spiders in Washington state and the Seattle area, there are only three species with venom toxic enough to be of concern: the Hobo spider (Tegenaria agrestis), the Yellow Sac spider (Chericantheum mildei), and the Western Black Widow (Latrodectus hesperus)

 The Western Black Widow is a nocturnal species, easily recognized by the large abdomen and distinctive red hourglass marking.
 Black Widow venom can affect the functioning of the nerves and muscles, causing painful, severe and prolonged muscle contractions.
 They build asymmetrical, disorderly webs - truly the slobs of the spider kingdom. leg span is roughly 1.5 to 2 inches, with only the females considered dangerous.
 The males are smaller in size and are harmless.
 They will often visit Belltown, drink too much and get in fights due to their resulting insecurities.